 She approached Jericho, grabbed his shoulder, and turned him around to face her.
 “If you do that, we’re no better than them!”

 Jericho stared at her blankly, then at the conductor in her hands, before driving his blade into her abdomen.
 She barely had the time to react before she crumbled into nothing too.
-The other Augen members scrambled backwards and dashed down the alleyway in terror as Jericho turned to pursue them.
+The other Augen members scrambled backwards in terror as Jericho turned to pursue them.

 “What the hell are you doing?!”
 Gilbert spat.